 What Are Your Energy Goals

-First and foremost, the size of your energy system is going to depend on what your energy storage goals are.
+First and foremost, the size of your energy system will depend on your energy storage goals.
 Are you a homeowner looking to power a few essential appliances in case the electricity is knocked out for a few hours?
 Does your business or farm own a solar system and you’re looking to use batteries to shave off demand costs?
 Before reading on, give this some consideration.

 While solar-charged batteries are a sustainable method of backup power, they can be expensive.
 In most cases, batteries are not meant to back up 100% of your normal electricity usage.
 There are limitations when running on backed-up power.